syslog-ng/syslog-ng.github.io/_includes/doc/admin-guide/options/mark-mode.md

     that setting the global mark-mode() to global causes a syntax error in {{ site.product.short_name }}.

-**NOTE:** In case of dst-idle, host-idle and periodical, the MARK message will not be written in the destination, if it is not open yet.
+In case of dst-idle, host-idle and periodical, the MARK message will not be written in the destination, if it is not open yet.
 {: .notice--primary}